Mastering SDKMAN: Managing Your SDKs Efficiently (with examples)

 Example Output:

-Using sdk_name sdk_version in this terminal session.
+Using sdk_name version X.X.X in this shell.

 sdk current sdk_name